frnhr/RPiPlay/README.md

 GCC 5 or later is required.

+X-System is not required, so Raspbian Lite is sufficient for the build.

 # Building on desktop Linux:

 For building on Ubuntu 18.04 or 20.04, follow these steps: